lconstable123/jobsite2/README.md

 ### 🔁 Page Carousel Navigation

-Instead of traditional vertical scrolling, I implemented a horizontal navigation carousel.
-It gives the app a unique, intuitive feel — more like browsing slides than scrolling a page.
+Instead of traditional vertical scrolling, I implemented a horizontal navigation carousel which feels more inuitive to me.

 ### 🧩 Contexts for State Management